The End of Pipeline Sprawl: How Centralized Testing Unlocks True Continuous Feedback

 What Continuous Feedback Actually Looks Like

-To understand what continuous feedback is and how pipeline sprawl breaks it, we need focus on what “working” is and what should be possible when continuous feedback actually works.
+To understand what continuous feedback is and how pipeline sprawl breaks it, we need to focus on what “working” is and what should be possible when continuous feedback actually works.

 For Developers